Should I Hire a Remodeling Contractor?

 Permits and the Associated Inspections

-To ensure a safe working environment for the homeowner, city permits, when needed, may be required before demolishing, building, or enlarging most remodeling construction projects.
+To ensure a safe working environment for the homeowner, city permits may be required before demolishing, building, or enlarging most remodeling and construction projects.

-Even if you do not need a permit for that tiny room addition, most cities will check with Google Maps as they are updated to find new rooflines.
+Even if you do not need a permit for that tiny room addition, most cities will check Google Maps for updates to find new rooflines.
 They can check if that homeowner has pulled a permit.
 You do not want to get that knock on the door after the fact.

-An experienced residential remodeling contractor will know which projects require permits and which don’t and learn how to work with the city to get the proper permits.
-We meet with the city inspectors at the job site, and as an established company, we know that many issues can be dealt with during that meeting.
+An experienced residential remodeling contractor will know which projects require permits and which don’t, and learn how to work with the city to get the proper permits.
+We meet with the city inspectors at the job site, and as an established company, we know many issues can be addressed during that meeting.

 You can’t go back and fix not having insurance.
 You have it, or you don’t.
 Fortunately, you can ask for insurance coverage before hiring.
-Look for the actual certificate and check if it’s current and registered with your city.
+Could you look up the actual certificate and confirm it’s current and registered with your city?

 Conclusion;

 Most requirements are listed, but there is so much more to being a good contractor.
-You must always be available to quickly respond to the homeowner’s requests and concerns.
+You’ll always need to be available to respond to the homeowner’s requests and concerns quickly.
 The contractor handles many scheduling tasks, so continuous communication and meetings with the trades are essential.

-Do you have what it takes to be your residential contractor?
+Would you happen to have what it takes to be your residential contractor?
 Only you can tell for sure.
-Before making your final decision, you may want to interview a couple of contractors to get their opinions on how easy or difficult your remodeling or renovation project will be when going it alone.
+Before making your final decision, you should interview a couple of contractors to get their opinions on how easy or difficult your remodeling or renovation project will be if you go it alone.